JulianNicholls/Node-with-React/README.md

 ## Progress

-Working on section 3 - Authentication with Google
+Working on section 3 - Adding MongoDB

 ## Differences from Stephen